bharatagrawal/pentmenu/README.md

 * UDP scan - uses nmap to scan for open UDP ports.
 All UDP ports are scanned.

 * Check Server Uptime - estimates the uptime of the target by querying an open TCP port with hping.
-Accuracy of the results varies from one machine to another; this does not work against all servers.
+The accuracy of the results varies from one machine to another; this does not work against all servers.

-* IPsec Scan - attempts to identify the presence of an IPsec VPN server with the use of ike-scan and various Phase 1 proposals.
-Any text output from this module, whether it be regarding "handshake" or "no proposal chosen", indicates the presence of an IPsec VPN server.
+* IPsec Scan - attempts to identify the presence of an IPsec VPN server with the use of ike-scan and various Phase 1 proposal.
+Any text output from this module, whether it be regarding "handshake" or "no proposal was chosen", indicates the presence of an IPsec VPN server.
 See http://nta-monitor.com/wiki/index.php/Ike-scan_User_Guide for an excellent overview of ike-scan and VPN phase 1.

 **DOS MODULES**